imhicihu/Software-installations/linux_software_to_install.md

 ### Legal

-* All trademarks are the property of their respective owners.
+* All trademarks are the property of their respective owners